What is MIC? And what can you get out of it?

 MIC's goal is to identify and defeat the major blockages that hold musicians back.
 We put a name to a beast that we repeatedly found plagues most musicians (and many people in other professions, especially performance/entertainment): the disappointment that the people in your life don't (usually/often) give adequate reactions to your music products and efforts.
 We studied this uncannily common occurrence psychologically and called it out for what it is: The First Circle Conundrum.

 We say this to encourage a lens of acceptance, because fighting it is a losing battle.
 Understanding this natural law (and perhaps chuckling at its predictability) relieves the scars of discouragement leftover from all those social media posts and invitations to shows that were "ignored" by family and friends.
 If you don't take it personally, you save a lot of time and energy from going down the rabbit hole of self-doubt along the way - and you shouldn't take it personally, it is simply how first impressions and relationships work.
-The First Circle Conundrum's discovery motivates musicians to accept this reality and forge through that circle to get to people that have the potential to become fans: those people that don’t already know you.
+The First Circle Conundrum's discovery motivates musicians to accept this reality and forge through that circle (Phase 1) to get to people that have the potential to become fans: those people that don’t already know you.

 Power in Every Position